 Our variable rate debt is our primary financial instrument with market risk exposure for changing interest rates.
 We manage our variable rate interest rate risk through a combination of short-term and long-term borrowings and the use of derivative instruments entered into for hedging purposes.
-Due to the nature of our debt, the materiality of the fair values of the derivative instruments and the highly liquid, short-term nature and level of our cash and cash equivalents as of December 31, 2018, we believe there is no material risk of exposure to changing interest rates for those positions.
-There were no significant changes in how we manage interest rate risk between December 31, 2017 and December 31, 2018.
+Our interest rate exposure includes LIBOR rates.
+The Financial Conduct Authority in the U.K. has stated that it plans to phase out LIBOR by the end of calendar year 2021.
+We do not currently anticipate a significant impact to our financial position or results of operations as a result of this action as we expect that our financial contracts currently indexed to LIBOR will either expire or be modified before the phase out occurs.
+Due to the nature of our debt, the materiality of the fair values of the derivative instruments and the highly liquid, short-term nature and level of our cash and cash equivalents as of December 31, 2019, we believe there is no material risk of exposure to changing interest rates for those positions.
+There were no significant changes in how we manage interest rate risk between December 31, 2018 and December 31, 2019.